 I still plan to compost as much as possible, because I still think it’s so cool to watch a bunch of kitchen scraps turn into ‘black gold’ as they call it.

-When the plants die down for the winter, I’ll leave them in place, and in my situation, I’ll cover with more wood chips.
+When the plants die down for the winter, I’ll leave them in place, and in my situation, I’ll cover them with more wood chips.

 But I thought Wood Chips Were Bad For the Garden?